Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 I have no interest in ever actually doing that myself.

-In terms of I would like to do it for a long weekend.
+Like, I'm sort of, in terms of I would like to do it for a long weekend.

 Oh, yeah, yeah.

-Same with, like, I see a lot of videos of, like,
+Same with, like, I see a lot of videos of, like, families who live in their RV

-and just watching their process of how to, like,
+And just watching their process of how to, like, connect sewage and power and this.

-fuck, I'm already over it.
+I'm like, I'm already over it.

-It's too much work, isn't it?
+It's too much work in it.

 Yeah, yeah.

-We had a rule on the last Beer Pioneer shoot that we're not hooking up the sewage.
+We had a rule on the last beer pioneer shoot that we're not hooking up the sewage.

 If you need a go, you go in a building somewhere.

-I think that's reasonable.
+Yeah, I think that's reasonable.

-Because what we were sleeping in was a caravan-y type.
+It was a caravan-y type.

-It was a van, like a camper van.
+Yeah, there was a van, like a camper van.

 And we're fine with that.

-You don't shit where you sleep.
+You don't shoot where you sleep.

 It's going to stay in your butt.